hamidhk/3PhaseMesh/README.md

 In case of fluid flow in porous media, after smoothing fluid-fluid and solid-fluid meshes, the mean curvatures at each interface is calculated.
 This can be used to find the local capillary pressure in 2-phase flow in porous material.
 The contact angles between fluid-fluid and solid-fluid meshes on the 3-phase contact line can also be calculated.

-Further, the code can be used in general for smoothing any triangular meshes, finding intersection of two-three arbitrary meshes, correcting non-orientable points in 2D and 3D intersections, creating neighborhood maps and data structure required for curvature calculation, detection of mesh boundaries etc.
+Further, the code can be used in general for smoothing any triangular meshes, finding intersection of two-three arbitrary meshes, correcting non-orientable vertices in 2D and 3D intersections, creating neighborhood maps and data structure required for curvature calculation, detection of mesh boundaries etc.

 Computing curvatures and mesh smoothing is inherently a heavy iterative computation.
 I suggest you slice a smaller volume of your image in main() after reading the image for testing, before you run the code on whole image.
 Make sure the sliced volume contains all 3 phases.
 A 100x100x100 sample image was uploaded in the 'sample_input' folder; and 'sample_output' is the output for the same image.
 Four screenshots of original and smoothed meshes were also uploaded in the main project folder.

+This is program is used to find contact angles and curvatures of X-ray tomography images of water–oil saturated porous solid samples.
+The outcome is summarized in a peer-reviewed article.
+I will uploaed the artciele or provide a download link here, as soon as the review process is over.

 ## Descriptions